UBRoboticsWorkshop/WorkShops/5_CAD2 /CAD2.md

 Add some bars to the gears, to act as the jaws of the gripper.
 If you choose to use this mechanism, you'll probably want to add some sort of claw to the end of this.

-Add a quadbolt to the back of the bracket, so that it can be bolted onto the robot frame.
+Add a quad bolt to the back of the bracket, so that it can be bolted onto the robot frame.
 Again, if you choose to use this you might want to mount it differently, to fit with your robot.

 Finally, we'll add some fillets to reduce the risk of the grabber snapping off.